Museum Story Time Archives - Page 5 of 9 - The Birthplace of Country Music

 Cost: Free and open to the public

-Join us in the museum’s Learning Center for our monthly Museum Story Time program.
+Join us in the museum’s Learning Center for our monthly Museum Storytime program.
 Aimed at toddler-age children and their grown-ups, we will gather on the first Friday of each month for a music- or Appalachia-related storybook, a tune or two by WBCM Radio Bristol show host Ella Patrick, and a related activity or coloring sheet.
-This month we will be doing a fun book-making craft!
+The craft will be making paper mountains.

 Time: 10:30 a.m.
 EST